whatisarthurdoing/Vesseg/README.md

 ![vesseg logo](./app/frontend/src/img/Logo.png)

 This is the beginning of the UI update of [vesseg](https://github.com/jacobmatthewmurray/vesseg).
-I developed it as an student research assistant at [IKIM](https://mml.ikim.nrw/) (Institute of artifical intelligence in medicine).
+I developed it as a student research assistant at [IKIM](https://mml.ikim.nrw/) (Institute of artifical intelligence in medicine).

 ### 1. Clone the repository